SorenKyhl/TICG-chromatin/README.md

 The core TICG simulation engine is written in C++ (located in src).
 Pybind is used to extend the engine as a python module (ticg).

-further modules are built on top of the engine both individual simulations and maxent optimizations:
+several higher level python modules are built on top of the engine in order to conduct both individual simulations and maxent optimizations:

 Simulations:
 - pyticg (low level), just the bare engine